manjunath-hanmantgad/Projects/Azure Machine learning/Azure databricks/README.md

 🌩️ Databricks Workflows

+(Instead of hardcoding create config or variables and invoke using %run command 📜)

 ↪️ Connect multiple notebooks toghether

 ↪️ Invoke single notebook from other notebook

 ↪️ Configure and run/schedule databricks jobs